Particular/docs.particular.net/samples/sqltransport/multi-instance/sample.md

  1. Make sure SQL Server Express is installed and accessible as `.\SQLEXPRESS`.
  1. Create two databases called `receivercatalog` and `sendercatalog`.
- 1. Make sure that Distributed Transaction Coordinator (DTC) is running.
-It can be started running `net start msdtc` command in system console.
+ 1. Make sure that [Distributed Transaction Coordinator (DTC)](https://msdn.microsoft.com/en-us/library/ms684146.aspx) is running.
+It can be started from the command line by running `net start msdtc`.

 ## Running the project